Manjari16/HousePricePredictionML/README.md

 2. [App Rating Prediction Model ](AppPredictionModel.ipynb): This project uses GridSearchCV to train the Regression model to predict the rating of app based on features like size, installs, sentiments, etc.  The dataset was taken from [Kaggle](https://www.kaggle.com/datasets/lava18/google-play-store-apps).
 It was done on Google colab.

 3. [Sunbase](Sunbase.ipynb): This project performs Exploratory data analysis of a dataset containing information about customers and their churn risk.
 Then later using GridSearchCv I tried to train machine learning models on the data and predict customer churn risk.

+4. [HealthAppEDA](HealthAppEDA.ipynb): In this project I tried to perform EDA of health app dataset recorded for about four hours from 10 pm to 1 am, by recording what components and events of app were evoked in this time frame.